ukneutron/ukneutron.github.io/early_career.md

 **The deadline for registration has closed.**

+Registrants will have received the schedule as a set of Zoom meeting links via email.
+The password for these meetings will be either "nsg2020" or "NSG2020".

 ## Do I count as Early Career?

 An Early Career Researcher is anyone within 12 years of the award of their final degree (PhD/Masters/BSc/etc.).